course-dprep/The-Effect-Of-Coldplay-Concerts-On-Airbnb-Prices/README.md

 ### Research questions

-1. "To what extent do prices of Airbnb's differ before, during, and after Coldplay concerts in the cities Dallas, Chicago, and Mexico City?"
+1. "To what extent do prices of Airbnb's differ during Coldplay concerts in the cities Dallas, Chicago, and Mexico City?"
-2. "To what extent does the distance between an Airbnb and the place of the concert influence the relationship between the prices of an Airbnb before, during, and after a Coldplay concert?"
+2. "To what extent does the distance between an Airbnb and the place of the concert influence the relationship between the prices of an Airbnb during a Coldplay concert?"
-3. "To what extent does the type of the room influence the relationship between the prices of an Airbnb before, during, and after a Coldplay concert?
+3. "To what extent does the type of the room influence the relationship between the prices of an Airbnb during a Coldplay concert?
-4. "What is the influence of distance between an Airbnb and the place of the concert on the price of an Airbnb?"
-5. "What is the influence of type of the room on the price of an Airbnb?"

 ### Conceptual model

 ## 2. Method

 We retrieved the data from http://insideairbnb.com/get-the-data.
 From there on we first merged for every city the two datasets: listings and reviews.
 Then, we cleaned the data by filtering out all unnecessary variables in the dataset and added a new variable consisting of the distance between the Airbnb listing and the place of the Coldplay concert.
-Furthermore, we grouped the listings by three different groups: before, during, and after the Coldplay concert for all three cities.
+Furthermore, we created a new variable consisting of the data of the dates during the concerts and we filtered observations by one month before and one month after the concerts to reduce the dataset.
+We found the dates of the concerts via "http://songkick.com".
+On top of that, we filtered price outliers by removing prices above $9999.00.

 After cleaning and preparing the data, we started to perform the analysis.
-For the questions 1,2, 3, and 5 we used an (M)ANOVA and for question 5 we have used a regression analysis.
-For the relationships we have created plots for the visualization of the results.
+We have done a regression analysis to obtain the results.
+On top of that, we created plots to visualize the results.

 ## 4. Results and Conclusion